giou/vibrancenogui/README.md

-A simpler alternative to [VibranceGUI](https://vibrancegui.com/) for cs2.
+A simpler alternative to [VibranceGUI](https://vibrancegui.com/) for cs2 and Nvidia GPUs.

 Thanks to:
 - [NVIDIA_NvAPI](https://github.com/jNizM/NVIDIA_NvAPI)